 – encourage students to engage with artworks, concepts and processes in unique and creative ways

 – encourage students to describe, analyse, interpret and evaluate artworks

 – connect students and teachers with industry professionals

 Umbrella occasionally creates education resources to support some local and touring exhibitions.
 These resources include suggestions for developing tasks and activities and are provided for educational purposes only.
-To keep up to date with these, along with exhibitions, public programs, Makerspace and exhibition information, sign up to our eNews.
+To keep up to date with these, along with exhibitions, public programs, The Studio and exhibition information, sign up to our eNews.